Cru (Christian organization): Josh McDowell Ministries

 In 1964, Josh McDowell became a traveling representative of Cru addressing campus groups about the Christian faith.
 By 2008, Josh McDowell Ministry had become a speaking and humanitarian ministry based in Dallas which partnered with Cru.
 Over the years his ministry has focused on Christian apologetics, youth issues such as relationships and sexuality, and international humanitarian aid.

-Criticism
+Critique and criticism

-Much of the criticism of Cru has stemmed from their stance on sexuality and not allowing queer members and leaders.
+Some criticism of Cru has stemmed from their exclusive stances on sexuality and theology and not allowing practicing LGBTQ or Catholic members as leaders.
+Cru was not recognized as a student organization by Rollins College in 2018, due to its values which prevent gay people from becoming campus leaders, in violation of the college's non-discrimination policy.
+While Cru's constitution has a non-discrimination policy, and claims to be “interdenominational”, Rollins was concerned that Cru's binding statement of faith could affect the admission of members or the selection of leaders.

-Cru has been criticised and not recognised due to some of its positions.
-Cru was not recognised as a student organization by Rollins College in 2018, due to its values which prevent gay people from becoming campus leaders, in violation of the college's non-discrimination policy.
-While Cru's constitution has a non-discrimination policy, Rollins was concerned that Cru's binding statement of faith could affect the admission of members or the selection of leaders.
-Other Christian organizations are recognised by Rollins.
+Religion scholar Elizabeth McAlister sees Campus Crusade's language of warriors "encouraged to enlist, rally, advance, campaign, and blitz" as part of a broader trend in increasing militaristic language in Evangelicalism.